Gain access to personalized product screening, the best pricing, rewards, and more!

 Where to Inspect

-You want to pick areas that have high activity from chipmunks.
-Areas with trees and shrubbery are where they will likely be.
-These animals are most likely searching your property for shelter.
+You want to pick areas with high activity from chipmunks.
+These animals will likely be in areas with trees and shrubbery, searching your property for shelter.

 What to Look For

 Look for disturbed areas in your yard or garden.
 Chipmunks are burrowers.
-They will dig holes for shelter, as well as holes for resting and nesting.
+They dig holes for shelter, rest, and nesting.
 Chipmunk tracks may also be visible.
-These tracks will look like tiny hands with four toes in the front and five toes on their hind feet.
+These tracks will look like tiny hands with four toes on the front and five toes on the hind feet.

 Treatment

-Now that you've identified your pest animal as a chipmunk and taken note of areas where it is most active, you can use your live trap.
-Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a chipmunk picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+Now that you've identified your pest animal as a chipmunk and noted areas where it is most active, you can use your live trap.
+Wear gloves when handling the trap to prevent leaving your scent.
+If a chipmunk picks up a human scent on the trap, it will avoid it, making it ineffective.

 You want the chipmunk to enter the live trap with the help of bait.
 Because of this, competing food sources need to be removed.
 Keep your trash sealed in trash bags and stored in trash bins with a lid to keep it closed.
-Any pet food or bowls of water should be placed inside as soon as possible as well.
+Any pet food or water bowls should be placed inside as soon as possible.

 Using the proper bait will increase your chances of catching a chipmunk.
 These animals prefer nuts, but it is best to use peanut butter so chipmunks cannot take the bait and run away.
 The bait should be placed near the back of the trap.
-This ensures that the chipmunk will need to step on the trigger plate in order to reach the food.
+This ensures the chipmunk must step on the trigger plate to reach the food.

 You will then set your trap by pushing on the door lock and lifting the door plate.
 Keep the door plate lifted while pulling the trigger arm forward to set it.
 You will know it is set when the trigger arm's hook catches the door.

 Any non-target animals should be released immediately.
-Once you have captured a chipmunk in your live trap, check your local authorities to make sure you are correctly relocating the animal.
+Once you have captured a chipmunk in your live trap, check with your local authorities to ensure you correctly relocate the animal.
 Approach the trap slowly and use a gentle voice.
 Place a towel over the cage to avoid frightening the chipmunk.
 Once you have relocated far enough, carefully open the trap and release the animal.
 You can read more about releasing an animal from a live trap here.

 Prevention

-After using your live trap, you want to make sure that wild animals do not invade your property again.
+After using your live trap, you want to ensure that wild animals do not invade your property again.
 You can take some preventative measures to keep your area chipmunk-free.

 Sanitation